 Apply to the Environmental & Water Resources Engineering PhD program at University at Buffalo and indicate me as a potential advisor.
 Feel free to email me with a CV, unofficial transcripts (bachelors and masters if relevant), and brief statement (<1 page) summarizing research experiences, interests, and motivations and addressing any key qualifications from current Openings.
 Failure to include all components may mean you do not get a response.

-In general, I look for wet lab experience and quantitative skill, which can be satisfied by any number of STEM majors.
+In general, I look for wet lab experience and quantitative skills, which can be satisfied by any number of STEM majors.
 Even in cases when I have purely/majority computation projects, it helps to have had some laboratory experience to contextualize what the calculations mean.
 Similarly, even in purely wet-lab projects, computing skills are necessary to be able to interpret the data rigorously.

 Specific projects may have more specific requirements.
 See above for any special requirements for existing openings.
 You do not need a Masters to be admitted to the PhD program; I evaluate applicants based on where they should be at their current career stage.

 Reach out to Dr. Boualavong to discuss options.
 Admission to any of the MS programs run by UB's Department of Civil, Structural, and Environmental Engineering are typically not tied to finding an advisor.
-Those pursuing a degree other than MS Civil engineering, MS Environmental engineering, or MS Engineering sustainability should check with their Director of Graduate Studies about getting research credits outside of their home department if interested in doing work with me.
+Those pursuing a degree other than MS Civil engineering, MS Environmental engineering, or MS Engineering sustainability should check with their Director of Graduate Studies about doing research credits outside of their home department if interested in doing work with me.

 Contact Dr. Boualavong by email with a CV, 1 page summary of research experience + interests, and contact information for 1-3 references.